jotavare/jotavare.github.io/wpa_psk_hacking.md

 nav_order: 5
 ---

+# **WPA-PSK HACKING GUIDE**

+When you enable Wi-Fi in public places, you'll encounter numerous networks that likely utilize **WPA-PSK (Wi-Fi Protected Access Pre-Shared Key) encryption**, which is commonly used in wireless networks to secure data transmission.

+While it offers a level of security, there are **vulnerabilities** to consider.
+This guide will explore one of the most common methods of hacking **WPA-PSK** networks.

 {: .warning-title }
 Although these networks are susceptible to hacking, it is crucial to emphasize that this guide is **strictly for educational purposes**.
 Engaging in these activities on networks without proper authorization is **illegal**.
-This is for educational purposes only.
+This is for **educational purposes only**.
 Having addressed this disclaimer, let's explore the underlying mechanisms, the practical execution, and measures to safeguard yourself against such vulnerabilities.

-# **WPA-PSK HACKING GUIDE**

-When you enable Wi-Fi in public places, you'll encounter numerous networks that likely utilize `WPA-PSK` **(Wi-Fi Protected Access Pre-Shared Key)** encryption, which is commonly used in wireless networks to secure data transmission.

-While it offers a level of security, there are **vulnerabilities** to consider.
-This guide will explore one of the most common methods of hacking `WPA-PSK` networks.

 ## **Introduction**

-When you connect to a network from a wireless device, a `handshake` is sent from the device to the `router`.
-This `handshake` contains the `encrypted password`.
+When you connect to a network from a wireless device, a **handshake** is sent from the device to the **router**.
+This **handshake** contains the **encrypted password**.

-While it's not possible to reverse the `encrypted password`, you can use a technique called a `word list attack`.
+While it's not possible to reverse the **encrypted password**, you can use a technique called a **word list attack**.
 A word list is a huge text file containing **thousands of passwords**.
-By comparing the encrypted `handshake` password with the passwords in the word list, you can determine the real password.
+By comparing the encrypted **handshake** password with the passwords in the word list, you can determine the real password.

 ## **Requirements**